finsight/QUIKSharp/README.md

 =============
 (and not Lua or DDE or other libs)

-* Because one should be crazy to use 3rd party closed source code with unclear licensing and support for trading (even tested and popular like StockSharp).
+* Because one should be crazy to use for trading some 3rd party *closed source* code with unclear licensing and support (even tested and popular like StockSharp).

-* Because Quik is dumb, slow, illogical, made by violent lazy undergrads for users to suffer (no offence, just trolling) - while .NET is smart, performant and pleasure to work with.
+* Because Quik is dumb, slow and painful - while .NET is smart, fast and pleasure to work with.

 * Because Quik is a niche legacy soft that has its market share for historical reasons.
 One should not invest more than a minimum into such software, but